 With all of the information on hand about what you could do to achieve different levels of availability, the next step is to identify the consequences of losing a nine in your SLA.
 For example, how will your customers react if you have 54 minutes of downtime versus 540 minutes or 5,400 minutes?
 How many customers will you lose at each of those levels?

 These are the types of questions that must be considered when crafting your SLA.
-While a 99.9999% cloud uptime may be impressive for a lawn care e-commerce giant, its customers may be far more tolerant of downtime than, say, an emergency services provider.
+High availability is important in cloud computing, but it shouldn't consume all your resources.
+While a five nines (99.999%) uptime may be impressive for a lawn care e-commerce giant, its customers may be far more tolerant of downtime than, say, an emergency services provider.
 Make sure you're not spending excessive time and energy on unnecessary redundancies.